This story shows how personal bravery overcomes performance anxiety and uplifts an audience.

-After Laura‘s amazing breakthrough last week, she joined the workshop again this week, performing a major work from her program in the concert hall she would be playing in two days later.
+After an amazing breakthrough at her last online workshop session, Laura joined the workshop again a week later, performing a major work from her program in the concert hall she would be playing in two days afterward.
 It was great to see her sitting on the stage at the nine foot Steinway.

 It’s hard to describe Laura‘s presence in that workshop.
 Even on the computer screen, she commanded the stage.
 She played with such assurance, relaxation, and powerful energy.

 I made a few small comments to her after she played about specific sections, but generally she was obviously completely prepared to give a terrific performance.
 Others at the workshop gave her wonderful feedback also, and the last person, a musician in British Columbia, said, “Laura, you really belong on that stage.“ Laura‘s whole face changed hearing that, and she started wiping tears from her eyes.
 I started crying too.

 I asked her what that comment meant to her, and she said that for so many years she had felt like she didn’t belong on the stage—that she wasn’t a real performer.

 How many of us have felt that way?
 How many of us still do?

 I talked to Laura and the whole group about how we live in a culture that worships celebrities, a culture of people who don’t believe in themselves and feel that if they are not a great, highly successful performer, they don’t belong on the stage at all.

 I told them that my mission is to bring out the greatness that is in every musician.
 It’s a myth that only a rare few can give great performances.
 That’s why I’m training Laura and other teachers to pass on a deep, holistic kind of teaching to other musicians.
 Every time I see a so-called ordinary person shine onstage like that, it strengthens my conviction that performing is not just for the rare few.
 It’s for anyone who longs to express themselves and to share their musical gifts with others.